-Ecuador: It was like first high school crush.
+Ecuador: It was like my first high school crush.
 I loved everything about Ecuador.
-Best experience was snorkeling with sharks, golden rays, spotted eagle rays, turtles, sea lions, penguins, and seals in Galapagos Islands.
+The best experience was snorkeling with sharks, golden rays, spotted eagle rays, turtles, sea lions, penguins, and seals in Galapagos Islands.

 Brazil: The charm and seduction of Brazilians.
 They live and celebrate life to the fullest.
-Fell in love with the Portuguese language.
-Highlight was 3-day road trip in Chapada Diamantina National Park in Bahia.
+I fell in love with the Portuguese language.
+The highlight was a 3-day road trip in Chapada Diamantina National Park in Bahia.

 Bolivia: The barren landscape and high altitude leave you breathless at the beauty created by the devil himself.
 People could feel a bit cold.
 But, with time they show their friendly nature.
 Salar de Uyuni and Isla de la Luna surely the highlights.

 Paraguay: It is sad that very few travelers ever make it to Paraguay.
 This is one hidden gem waiting to be explored by the hardcore explorers.
 People are supremely friendly and highly curious about the world.
 Attractions rarely see tourists, and the landscape is romantic.
 Time is well spent sipping terere with locals.